wyda/ads_web_api/README.md

 Option to read directly by PLC variable name.

 For reading the PLC data [pyads](https://github.com/stlehmann/pyads) is used.

-This project was started to learn a bit about flask and is work in progress.

 ## API definition structure
 The API is defined by one or more calls of which each contains a number of data request points.